alisaifee/coredis/README.md

 -   3.10

-## Experimental Backends
+## Redis-like backends

-**coredis** has experimental support for the following redis compatible backends:
+**coredis** is known to work with the following databases that have redis protocol compatibility:

 - [KeyDB](https://docs.keydb.dev/)
 - [Dragonfly](https://dragonflydb.io/)